josemanuelperez91/nodepop2/README.md

 Create a .env file with the same constants as the .dev.env

-    touch .env
+    cp .dev.env .env

-or rename it to make it your .env file
+or rename it to make your own .env file

     rename  .dev.env  .env